Help

 Downloadable

-PC and Mac downloadable versions are available for For Crown or Colony?
+PC and Mac downloadable versions are available for For Crown or Colony? and Flight to Freedom.
 PC downloadables are available for A Cheyenne Odyssey, City of Immigrants, and Prisoner in My Homeland.
 A Windows 10 App that runs on Windows-based PCs is available for Up from the Dust.

-For For Crown or Colony?: There are separate downloadables for Macs and PCs.
+For For Crown or Colony? and Flight to Freedom: There are separate downloadables for Macs and PCs.
 These do not require a browser or Flash Player.
 PLEASE NOTE: The Flight to Freedom Mac downloadable will only work on older Macs because it is a 32-bit application.

-For City of Immigrants and Prisoner in My Homeland: There is currently a downloadable version available for PC only.
+For A Cheyenne Odyssey, City of Immigrants, and Prisoner in My Homeland: There is currently a downloadable version available for PC only.
 It does not require a browser or Flash Player.

 For Up from the Dust: A free Windows 10 app is available in the Microsoft store and should run on most PCs and Windows devices.